Lipoedema

 How is Lipoedema diagnosed?

-Through physical examination, medical history, and imaging tests such as MRI or ultrasound.
+Diagnosis typically involves physical examination, medical history, and sometimes imaging tests like MRI or ultrasound.

 Is Lipoedema a rare condition?